quarkus-qe/quarkus-test-plans/QUARKUS-2738.md

 NB: All options (except `quarkus.management.enabled` are build time, to verify that we should not put them into `application.properties`), but use overload functionality, from the framework(`withProperties`/`withProperty` methods)
 ### Impact on testsuites and testing automation:
  - Ensure this coverage works on Openshift (JVM and NATIVE mode)
- - New `quarkus.management.enabled` option os processed in a build time, we should add it as exception in the test framework
+ - New `quarkus.management.enabled` option is processed in a build time, we should add it as exception in the test framework
  - New tests will be added to `properties`,`monitoring/`, `http-advanced` and `http-advanced-reactive` modules.